bvogler/Articles/R-Studio/Find Shiny Server Home Directory.md

 #Find Home directory in Shiny Server

-<<<<<<< HEAD:R-Studio/Find Shiny Server Home Directory.md
 Use Sys.getenv to get the environment variables.
-Normal the environment variable “HOME” is set toto the home directory.
+Normal the environment variable ï¿½HOMEï¿½ is set toto the home directory.

 ###Example
-Sys.getenv(“HOME”)
+Sys.getenv(ï¿½HOMEï¿½)

 ###Description